 Massage and acupressure are great for all breeds and ages of dogs.
 Growing large breed puppies, dogs prone to respiratory problems, those with long backs, athletic dogs, arthritic dogs and seniors, all benefit greatly from regular massage and acupressure sessions.

-I offer dog massage and acupressure in the Animal Health VIPS office, off I-80 at the Jeremy Ranch exit in Park City, or by special arrangement.
+I offer dog massage and acupressure in the convenience of your dog’s home.
+I also work out of Animal Health VIPS office, off I-80 at the Jeremy Ranch exit in Park City, by special arrangement.
 Contact me for more information.